darwinj07/darwinj07/README.md

 - 🔭 I’m currently working on **Deputy**, a Notion backup service.

-- 👯 I’ve worked on [Calendy](https://github.com/snuhcs-course/swpp-2023-project-team-10), an app for task and schedule management that supports voice/text commands to perform all kinds of operations intelligently.
+- 👯 I’ve worked on [Calendy](https://github.com/snuhcs-course/swpp-2023-project-team-10), a task and schedule management app that supports voice/text commands to perform all kinds of operations intelligently.

 - 👨‍💻 All of my projects are available on Linkedin.